 EMS education in the age of social distancing

-Educators are adapting to virtual classrooms and embracing distance learning to continue to train new EMTs and paramedics
+In adapting to virtual classrooms, educators have embracing distance learning to continue to train new EMTs and paramedics

 The EMS1 Academy features "Module 14: Critical Thinking and Clinical Decision Making," a one-hour accredited course for emergency services personnel.
 Visit the EMS1 Academy for more information.

 In the age of social distancing, how can we be effective as educators?
-This question has been asked by many across the country as colleges and schools shut down due to COVID-19.
+This question was asked by many across the country as colleges and schools shut down due to COVID-19.

-Now, more than ever, first responders are needed to enter the workforce and assist with the COVID-19 pandemic response.
-This has been evident by the National Registry allowing new providers to postpone their psychomotor exam and begin working with a provisional certification.
+The pandemic increased the need for first responders to enter the workforce and assist with the COVID-19 pandemic response.
+This was evident by the National Registry allowing new providers to postpone their psychomotor exam and begin working with a provisional certification.

-Most states have postponed their recertification dates, while 18 states have enacted the Uniform Emergency Volunteer Health Practitioner Act, which allows states to recognize out-of-state licenses.
-Other states have taken even more aggressive action by allowing retired healthcare workers and students into the workforce.
+States postponed their recertification dates, and enacted the Uniform Emergency Volunteer Health Practitioner Act, which allowed states to recognize out-of-state licenses.
+Other states took an even more aggressive action by allowing retired healthcare workers and students into the workforce.

-But without an obvious end date to the pandemic, how can new students be educated to join the workforce?
+As the pandemic continues to limit gathering sizes and face-to-face interaction, how can new students be educated to join the workforce?
 The answer is, distance learning.

 Applying distance learning to EMS instruction